meenakshi-chiluveru/note_76s/session_8.md

 Next, the ISP resolver contacts the nameservers for the ".online" TLD, particularly the nameservers hosted by AWS (Amazon Web Services).
 These nameservers have the authoritative records for the domain.
 Once the nameservers receive the query from the ISP resolver, they look up the specific DNS records related to "joindeveops.online."

 The nameservers then return the corresponding IP address linked to the domain.
 With the IP address in hand, the browser can now send a request directly to that IP address, allowing the user to access the desired website.
 This multi-step resolution process illustrates the complex workings behind simple web browsing.

+browser - itscache -os -its cache - isp -its cache  -  root servers - TLD - NS -A records

+The process of resolving a domain name into an IP address is a fundamental function of the Domain Name System (DNS).
+Understanding how this process occurs involves examining each step in detail, particularly the role of caching and the various components involved:

+### 1. User’s Device and Browser (Cache)
+When you enter a domain name (for example, example.com) into your web browser, the first action is to check the browser's cache for a previously resolved IP address.

+- **Browser Cache Verification**:
+  - The browser searches its internal cache to determine if the IP address associated with the domain has been stored recently.
+  - If a valid entry is found—meaning the cached information isn't expired—the browser utilizes that IP address to initiate a connection to the website without any further resolution steps.
+  - If no valid entry exists, the browser then queries the operating system (OS) for the information.

+### 2. Operating System (OS Cache)
+The operating system also maintains a DNS resolver, which holds a cache of recently resolved domain names and their corresponding IP addresses.

+- **OS Cache Check**:
+  - When the browser doesn't find the IP address, the OS checks its DNS resolver cache.
+  - If the domain is found in the OS cache, the process concludes, and the cached IP address is used.
+  - If not present, the OS resolver sends a request to the Internet Service Provider's (ISP) DNS server for resolution.

+### 3. ISP DNS Server (Cache)
+The ISP acts as an intermediary in the DNS resolution process and has its own cache of previously resolved domains to optimize lookup speed and efficiency.

+- **ISP Cache Usage**:
+  - Upon receiving the query from the OS, the ISP's DNS server checks its cache for the required IP address.
+  - If the ISP’s server has the address, it immediately returns the resolved IP to the OS, effectively completing the resolution process.
+  - If the IP is not in the ISP's cache, the server forwards the request to one of the root DNS servers.

+### 4. Root Servers
+Root DNS servers play a critical role in the hierarchy of DNS.

+- **Directing the Query**:
+  - These servers do not directly resolve domain names to IP addresses but instead provide the addresses of the appropriate Top-Level Domain (TLD) servers.
+  - For example, if the query is for example.com, the root server will guide the request to the TLD server that handles .com domains.

+### 5. TLD Servers
+Once the query reaches the TLD server, it further processes the request.

+- **TLD Server Operations**:
+  - The TLD server holds information about all the domains under its purview (like .com, .org, etc.) and responds to the request by providing the address of the authoritative name server responsible for the specific domain in question (e.g., example.com).

+### 6. Authoritative Name Server (NS)
+The authoritative name server is the ultimate source of truth for the specific domain.

+- **Final Resolution**:
+  - This server contains the actual DNS records, including the A record (for IPv4 addresses) or the AAAA record (for IPv6).
+  - When the authoritative name server receives the request, it replies with the IP address associated with the domain name.

+### 7. Cache and Response
+The resolved IP address then travels back through the DNS hierarchy.

+- **Return Path and Caching**:
+  - The IP address is returned first to the ISP's DNS server, then to the OS, and finally back to the web browser.
+  - Each layer involved in the resolution process caches the IP for future queries, which significantly speeds up subsequent access to the same domain by avoiding redundant lookups.

+### Key Records in DNS
+Understanding the various DNS record types and their purpose is critical for comprehending DNS operations:

+- **Root Servers**: Provide addresses for TLD servers.
+- **TLD Servers**: Relay information regarding authoritative NS addresses.
+- **NS (Name Server) Records**: Point to the authoritative name server for the domain.
+- **A Record**: Maps a domain name to its corresponding IPv4 address.
+- **Caching Layers**: The ISP and operating system caches intermediate results to optimize DNS resolution time during subsequent requests.

+In summary, this multi-layered DNS resolution process ensures that users can access websites quickly and efficiently, with significant reliance on caching at various steps to reduce the load on DNS servers and improve response times.